Booking and attending an appointment

 Unfortunately, you cannot contact UDI to book an appointment, and you should not show up at UDI.
-Only the police/embassy/VFS application center has access to their calendar for appointment bookings.
+Only the police / embassy / VFS application centre has access to their calendar for appointment bookings.

-Suppose you are to submit an application for a residence permit or visa and live abroad.
-In that case, you must apply to a Visa Application Centre (VFS) or an embassy.
+If, for example, you live abroad and are going to submit an application for a residence permit or visa, you must apply to a Visa Application Centre (VFS) or an embassy.

 If you live in Norway and are about to apply or order a residence card, you must report to the police or the Service Centre for Foreign Workers (SUA) (external website).Log in to book/change an appointment

 Who must book an appointment with the police?

 Everyone who applies from Norway and has sent an application electronically must also book an appointment electronically by logging in here.